web1992/read/design-patterns/abstract-factory-pattern.md

 The essence of the Abstract Factory Pattern is to "Provide an interface for creating _families_ of related or dependent objects without specifying their concrete classes".

-## The Abstract Factory design pattern solves problems like:
+## The Abstract Factory design pattern solves problems like

 - How can an application be independent of how its objects are created?
 - How can a class be independent of how the objects it requires are created?